sifferman/labs-with-cva6/labs/intro.md

 1. What is an ELF file and where are they used?
 (Not specific to CVA6)
 2. What is the difference between segments and sections?
-3. Compile [`"./programs/examples/asm.s"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples/asm.s), and (using your favorite hex viewer) give the offset into the ELF file at which the `add` instruction is located.
+3. Compile [`"./programs/examples/asm.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples/asm.S), and (using your favorite hex viewer) give the offset into the ELF file at which the `add` instruction is located.
 Please also provide a screenshot.
-4. Write a `.s` file that contains instructions covering all 6 of the instruction formats, a branch taken condition, and a compressed instruction.
+4. Write a `.S` file that contains instructions covering all 6 of the instruction formats, a branch taken condition, and a compressed instruction.
 Compile it to an ELF file.
-(Provide only the `.s` file in your submission.)
+(Provide only the `.S` file in your submission.)

 ## Simulation Questions

 Refer to the [Getting Started Guide](../guides/getting-started.md) if you need help setting up the required tools for simulation.

+All CVA6 hierarchical paths should start with "TOP.ariane_testharness.i_ariane.i_cva6.".
+Each module/struct should be separated with "." until you reach the delcaration of the net.

-Also, when providing screenshots of waveforms, please include all signals you decide are relevant to demonstrate the event.
+When providing screenshots of waveforms, please include all signals you decide are relevant to demonstrate the event.
 Improper justification will result in a lower score.

-1. Give the hierarchical path and GitHub permalink of the declaration of the PC in the instruction decode stage.
+1. Give the net hierarchical path and GitHub permalink of the PC in the instruction decode stage.
-2. Give the hierarchical path and GitHub permalink of the declaration of the ALU output.
+2. Give the net hierarchical path and GitHub permalink of the ALU output.
-3. Give the hierarchical path and GitHub permalink of the declaration of the instruction in the execute stage.
+3. Give the net hierarchical path and GitHub permalink of the register file write enable in the commit stage.
-4. Simulate [`"./programs/examples/asm.s"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples/asm.s), and give the time and a waveform screenshot of the `add` instruction occurring in the ALU.
+4. Simulate [`"./programs/examples/asm.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/examples/asm.S), and provide a waveform screenshot of the `add` instruction occurring in the ALU.
 Provide justification.
-5. Simulate the `.s` file you wrote, and provide the timestamp and a waveform screenshot at: a taken branch, a store to memory, a register file write, and a decode of a compressed instruction.
+5. Simulate the `.S` file you wrote, and provide a waveform screenshot at: a taken branch, a store to memory, a register file write, and a decode of a compressed instruction.
 Provide justification.